-The Group's intellectual property portfolio mainly consists of trademarks, patents, registered designs, copyright, know-how and domain names.
+The Group's intellectual property portfolio mainly consists of trademarks, patents, registered designs, copyrights, know-how and domain names.
 This intellectual property portfolio is managed by the Issuer's internal legal department, in collaboration with a selected network of external intellectual property advisors.
 The Issuer places importance on achieving close cooperation between its intellectual property team and its marketing and research & development teams.
 An internal stage gate process promotes the protection of its intellectual property rights, the swift progress of its innovation projects and the development of products that can be launched and marketed without infringing any third party's intellectual property rights.
 A project can only move on to the next step of its development after the necessary verifications (for example, availability of trademark, existence of prior technology/earlier patents and freedom to market) have been carried out.
 This internal process is designed to ensure that financial and other resources are not lost due to oversights in relation to intellectual property protection during the development process.

 The Group's patent portfolio is carefully built to gain a competitive advantage and support its innovation and other intellectual assets.
-The Group currently has more than 100 patent families for which patents are pending or registered; that means the Group has or is seeking to obtain patent protection for more than 100 different technological inventions.
+The Group currently has more than 85 pending patent families, each of which covers one or more technological inventions.
+This means the Group has or is seeking to obtain patent protection for more than 100 different technological inventions.
 The extent of the protection differs between technologies, as some patents are protected in many jurisdictions, while others are only protected in one or a few jurisdictions.
 The Group's patents may relate, for example, to brewing processes, improvements in production of fermented malt-based beverages, treatments for improved beer flavour stability, non-alcoholic beer development, filtration processes, beverage dispensing systems and devices or beer packaging.